Daggerspell: Year 1052

-Jill, a seven-year-old girl who sometime has precognitive dreams, loses her mother Seryan to a fever.
+Jill, a seven-year-old girl who sometimes has precognitive dreams, loses her mother Seryan to a fever.
 Because her father, Cullyn, is a mercenary soldier – known as a "silver dagger" for the weapon he carries – and visits irregularly, Jill is taken in by a local tavern owner.
 Cullyn arrives in Jill's village a month later.
 Finding Seryan dead, he decides to take Jill with him on his wanderings, which he calls "the long road.”

 For seven years, Nevyn has been searching for Jill, with nothing more than luck and intuition to guide him.
 He finds a clue when he meets the ten-year-old lord Rhodry Maelwaedd, and sees that the boy's destiny is linked with his and Jill's.